-Darlie Gervais is the advertising spending coordinator for the Center for Community Media, where she serves as a resource for community outlets in New York City on receiving advertising from the City’s agencies.
+Darlie Gervais is the advertising spending manager for the Center for Community Media, where she serves as a resource for community outlets in New York City on receiving advertising from the City’s agencies.

 Gervais is a former journalist and communications and media manager with a global perspective and has extensive experience in women and gender issues.
 After a career in TV and radio in Haiti, she moved to the United States and helped launch the Haitian Times, one of the oldest New York-based English-language publications serving the Haitian diaspora.